mouachan/bbank-apps/README.md

 ## The UI

-We validate that all services works fine, so let’s deploy the frontend using the nodejs S2I builder
+We validate that all services works fine, so let’s deploy the UI using the nodejs S2I builder.
 As you can see, I add some parameters to simplify the integration :
-	- a lot of labels to easily manage the app (e.g I can do an « oc delete all —Selector:
+	- a lot of labels to easily manage the app
+    - source-secret to pull the source from github
+    - LOAN_VALIDATION_URL is used by the frontend to call "loan process"
+    - GRAPHQL_URL is used by the frontend to get the result from infinispan by using graphql queries
+    - --name : to name the application

 ```shell
 oc new-app nodejs:12~http://github.com/mouachan/bbank-apps --context-dir=/bbank-ui  -l 'name=bbank-ui,app=bbank-ui,app.kubernetes.io/component=bbank-ui,app.kubernetes.io/instance=bbank-ui,deployment=bbank-ui' --source-secret=github -e  LOAN_VALIDATION_URL="http://loan-bbank-apps.apps.ocp4.ouachani.org/loanValidation" -e   GRAPHQL_URL="http://data-index-bbank-apps.apps.ocp4.ouachani.org/graphql"  --name=bbank-ui